BSA/Triumph racing triples: 1971

 New regulations allowed a different frame to be used at the September Bol d'Or at the Le Mans Bugatti Circuit.
 On a Rob North framed Trident, Tait and Croxford won, although the bike had been branded as a BSA.
 A second machine was made available for the French importer and was ridden by Gerard Debrock and Oliver Chevallier.
 The Italian Triumph importer, Bepi Koelliker, also requested a machine and they were lent Slippery Sam for the event.
 Repeated ignition problems dogged the bike and riders Vanni Blegi and Renato Galtrucco finished in 19th position.

 Cooper (BSA) beat Giacomo Agostini on the works MV Agusta 500 at the September Race of the Year at Mallory Park.
 Pickrell (BSA) came 3rd.
 Doug Hele said of the race “This race must be rated as the greatest of all the victories we scored with the threes.”
 Cooper beat Agostini for a second time at the October Race of the South at Brands.
-The machine Cooper was riding was one of two uprated machines that produced 85 bhp and had a revised clutch that allowed the engine to be repositioned in the frame for better handing.
+The machine Cooper was riding was one of two uprated machines that produced 85 bhp and had a revised clutch that allowed the engine to be repositioned in the frame for better handling.
 The second machine, a Trident, was used by Smart and on which he had broken lap records at Silverstone, Snetterton and Oulton Park in late August.

 Mann won the 1971 AMA No.1 plate on a BSA with Romero second for Triumph.
-At the final round at Ontario, California on the latest version of the triple, Nixon (Triumph} and Cooper (BSA) each won a 125 mile leg of the race.
+At the final round at Ontario, California on the latest version of the triple, Nixon (Triumph) and Cooper (BSA) each won a 125-mile leg of the race.
 Cooper had used 9,500 rpm on the Rocket 3 (1,000 revs beyond the red-line) on the last lap to overtake Kel Carruthers on a Yamaha.
 Nixon was the overall winner of the race.